Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Introduction

 Portfolio selection problems for market models with partial information on the drift have been intensively studied in the last years.
-We refer to to Lakner \cite{Lakner (1998)} and Brendle \cite{Brendle2006} for models with Gaussian drift and to Rieder and Bäuerle \cite{Rieder_Baeuerle2005}, Sass and Haussmann \cite{Sass and Haussmann (2004)} for models in which the drift is described by a continuous-time hidden Markov chain.
+We refer to Lakner \cite{Lakner (1998)} and Brendle \cite{Brendle2006} for models with Gaussian drift, and to Rieder and Bäuerle \cite{Rieder_Baeuerle2005}, Sass and Haussmann \cite{Sass and Haussmann (2004)} for models in which the drift is described by a continuous-time hidden Markov chain.
 A generalization of these approaches and further references can be found in Björk et al. \cite{Bjoerk et al (2010)}.

 Utility maximization problems for investors with logarithmic preferences in market models with non-observable Gaussian drift process and discrete-time expert opinions are addressed in a series of papers \cite{Gabih et al (2014),Gabih et al (2019) FullInfo,Sass et al (2017),Sass et al (2021),Sass et al (2022)} of the present authors and of Sass and Westphal.
 The case of continuous-time expert opinions and power utility maximization is treated in a series of papers by Davis and Lleo, see \cite{Davis and Lleo (2013_1),Davis and Lleo (2020),Davis and Lleo (2022)}.
 For models with drift processes described by continuous-time hidden Markov chains and power utility maximization we refer to Frey et al.~\cite{Frey et al. (2012),Frey-Wunderlich-2014}.
-Finally, explicit solutions of the power utility maximization problem addressed in this paper can be found in our our paper \cite{Gabih et al (2022) PowerFixed}.
+Finally, the computation of optimal strategies using dynamic programming methods for the power utility maximization problems addressed in this paper can be found in our papers \cite{Gabih et al (2022) PowerFixed,Gabih et al (2022) PowerRandom}.

+\paragraph{Our contribution} The paper addresses well posedness of power utility maximization problems under partial information on the not directly observable drift of risky assets.
+It derives sufficient conditions to the model parameters ensuring bounded objective functions, and under which the dynamic programming approach can be applied for their solution.
+Such conditions are often taken for granted or overlooked and restrict the choice of model parameters for investors which are less risk averse than the log-utility investors.